 Health FSA only

-If you enroll in the Blue Shield Health Savings Plan, you cannot enroll in the Health FSA.
+If you enroll in the UC Health Savings Plan, you cannot enroll in the Health FSA.
 You must have a zero balance in your Health FSA on Dec.
-31, 2015.
+31, 2016.